 Photography captures all of the formal, timeless images you need to have from your wedding day – posed portraits of the two of you that you can hang up on your wall, photos with your bridal party, and family portraits you can share with future generations.

 Photographs are a great way to eternalize snapshots of individual moments throughout the day, but nothing sums up the entirety of the day & the mood as a whole like a highlight video does.

-But there are several things photography can’t capture that only video can.
+There are several things photography can’t capture that only video can.
 Still photographs can’t capture audio, mannerisms, and motion.
-A video allows you to see your dad’d lip quivering as he walks you down the aisle, tears well up in your husband’s eyes the first time he sees you as a bride, your interactions with each other as you’re taking portraits, your veil blowing in the wind, or a slow motion kiss.
+A video allows you to see your dad’s lip quivering as he walks you down the aisle, tears well up in your husband’s eyes the first time he sees you as a bride, your interactions with each other as you’re taking portraits, your veil blowing in the wind, or a slow motion kiss.

 A video will remind you of all the sentimental things that were said on your wedding day.
 You’ll be able to hear your voices crack as you read letters from each other, the applause from your guests when you’re officially pronounced husband and wife, the tears as you say your vows, and the laughter during the reception speeches.

 No matter how much you try to be “present” on your wedding day, there will inevitably be moments you aren’t able to witness.
 Our job is to capture all of those real, candid moments that you might have missed (or forgot even happened!) so you can relive every special moment of your wedding day for years to come.